 But an implied employment contract is an exception to the rule of at-will employment.
 (Other exceptions include wrongful termination in violation of public policy.)
 If you can show that your employer's past conduct created an implied contract not to terminate employment except for good cause, then you can sue the employer for wrongful termination if you lose your job in a way that violates the terms of that contract.

 An implied contract is created by your employer's conduct--that is, its behavior.
-Thus, the way to prove an implied contract exists between you and your employer is through evidence of the employer's conduct.
+Thus, the way to prove an implied contract exists between you and your employer is through evidence of the employer's conduct.5

-When asked to determine whether an implied employment agreement exists, California courts are supposed to look at all of the circumstances of the employee-employer relationship.
+When asked to determine whether an implied employment agreement exists, California courts are supposed to look at all of the circumstances of the employee-employer relationship.6

 Factors that are often relevant to the question of whether you and your employer had an implied employment contract include:

-- Your employer's general personnel polices and practices;
+- Your employer's general personnel policies and practices;

 - The length of time you had worked for that employer;